(As amended at the XIXth Congress at Kathmandu, Nepal, 20 July 2025)

 (1) Membership of the Association is open to:

-(a) Any national or international association of lawyers having aims and activities which are in accordance with the aims of the Association.
+(a) Any national or international association of lawyers or those organisations operating in the field of law having aims and activities which are in accordance with the aims of the Association.

-(b) Any person who accepts the aims of the Association and by profession or appointment exercises a judicial function or who devotes himself to the study, practice, or teaching of law.
+(b) Any person who accepts the aims of the Association and by profession or appointment exercises a judicial function or who devotes themselves to the defence of justice or to the study, practice, or teaching of law.

 (2) Applications for membership shall be made to the Bureau which can provisionally accept them.
 Such acceptances are subject to confirmation by decision of the Council.